sentientmachine/labelmefacade/README.md

 Authors: Bjoern Froehlich and Erik Rodner

+## What is this?

-It's a set of natural unconstrained photographs of city scenes like this:
+A GUI program to help users quickly label unconstrained photographs of city scenes, like this:

 ![Alt text](./images/05june05_static_street_boston__p1010736.jpg?raw=true "Raw unconstrained photograph")

 Labelled by human hands using the LabelMe tool thustly: